healthfinch/policies/disaster_recovery_policy.md

 The following teams have been developed and trained to respond to a contingency event affecting the IT system.

 1. The **Ops Team** is responsible for recovery of the healthfinch hosted environment, network devices, and all servers.
-Members of the team include personnel who are also responsible for the daily operations and maintenance of Catalyze.
+Members of the team include personnel who are also responsible for the daily operations and maintenance of healthfinch.
 The team leader is the VP of Engineering and directs the Dev Ops Team.
 2. The **Web Services Team** is responsible for assuring all application servers, web services, and platform add-ons are working.
 It is also responsible for testing redeployments and assessing damage to the environment.
 The team leader is the CTO and directs the Web Services Team.

 ## Testing and Maintenance